If you live in Texas, you have unique needs when it comes to roofing.

 Pros of Asphalt Roofing

 Asphalt shingles can be a good choice for many homes because they are less expensive than other types of roofs.
 When they are properly installed, they can last for 25 years or more.
 They are attractive, fire-resistant, and energy efficient.
 They are also fast and easy to install.

 Asphalt roofs don’t last as long as other types of roofs.
 They can also crack when exposed to changing temperatures or hail.
 They are also more susceptible to heavy winds than clay or metal roofs.

 2. Metal Roofs

 While asphalt shingles are still the most common type of roofing, metal roofs come in at a close second.
 Popularity is growing for this type of roofing because this material is still relatively affordable while also being able to last 50 years or more.
-Insurance companies like them because of their safety and longevity, and they can come in lots of different colors and styles.
+Insurance companies also tend to like them because of their safety and longevity while homeowners appreciate that they come in lots of different colors and styles.

 There are many different types of metal roofs as well as different materials to choose from.
 Metal roofs can be made from aluminum, steel, zinc, tin, or copper and the price range will depend on the type you choose.
 Copper is the most expensive, but it is rust-resistant.
 Many people like the way it looks even with a patina.
 Some of the most common types of metal roofing include:

 - Metal shingles: made to look like shingles, but crafted from metal.